terrierteam/terrier-lucene/README.md

 ## Requirements

 - You need the current Github version of Terrier, i.e. 5.2-SNAPSHOT
-- You need an Anserini index
+- You need a Lucene index, in particular with an "id" field (containing the docno of the document) and a "contents" textual field.

 ## Compiling